 The important thing to mention is that each EA you install into MT4 might need custom indicators to work properly.
 It’s not that each EA is designed to work with custom indicators, but you should always know what other files must be installed together with each of your EAs.

-If you run EA that uses custom indicator and it does not exist on your MT4 terminal, the EA will fail to work properly.
+If you run EA that uses a custom indicator and it does not exist on your MT4 terminal, the EA will fail to work properly.
 The tricky part is that EAs usually do not give you any alerts if required indicator files are missing, but you should find an error message generated in the EXPERTS tab at the bottom of MT4 window.
 However, it can take hours or even days before EA gets an entry signal and prints error message after it fails to load the required indicator.

 Why run many Forex robots on the same MT4 terminal?